TriTue2011/tutorials/README.en.md

 **Use Cases:**

-- At work and want to check if you turned off the stove?
-Just message the bot.
+- **Remote Check-ins:** On your way to work and can't remember if you turned off the stove/lights?
+Just message the bot to check.
-- Send a photo of your electricity/water meter for the bot to read the index for you.
+- **Silent Monitoring:** Want to know if your kids are home yet (via device status) without bothering them?
+Ask the bot instead of calling.

 _Install the webhook blueprint for your chosen platform.
 For image analysis, also install the Analyzer blueprint._